 An attack isn’t only possible but also probable.
 GDPR applies to any business that handles the personal data of citizens.
 Data security breaches must be reported to the ICO (Information Commissioner’s Office) within 72 hours of them happening.

 Negligent business processes, human error, and cybercrime mean data isn’t protected as it should be.
 If it were to fall into the wrong hands, the consequences would be catastrophic.
-Each year, ICO issues hefty fines against organisations for failing to keep people’s personal information safe.
+Each year, ICO issues hefty fines against organization’s for failing to keep people’s personal information safe.

 If you have a data breach on your network, your client may sue if it causes them harm.
 Recent cybersecurity litigation in the UK suggests there are two categories of data claims: invasion of privacy and data breaches.
 In either case, injured parties can bring a suit to recover damages in the form of monetary compensation.

-What Strategies Are Used to Cause Data Breaches?
+What Strategies Are Used To Cause Data Breaches?

 Without attention to detail, even the smallest vulnerability can lead to a major data breach.
 You should alter your mindset to expect a security breach.
 Better yet, you should assume all your systems will be compromised.